oshikaroy/DAA_TA2/README.md

 ```
 *AIM:*

-Generate a random number “n” between [5-10], create a matrix of size nxn

-Populate the locations with “0” and “1” [the self-loops should be avoided]
+Generate a random number “n” between [5-10], create a matrix of size [n]x[n].Populate the locations with “0” and “1” [the self-loops should be avoided]
 Write the program to check and declare:

 a) Complete graph is cyclic